fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 index: 3

 # Manager
+TODO: manel, melhorar a descricao do manager. alinha com o que escrevemos no big picture.
 The manager is the fogbow's component that runs in each federation member.
 It provides a OCCI API for end users and interacts with the rendezvous and other managers.

 ## Install from source
-Get the latest code of the project.
+Get the latest version of the source code
 ```bash
 git clone https://github.com/fogbow/fogbow-manager.git
 ```